Meet the Spring Planning Team

 Aspen’s outstanding proofreading ability is one of the major reasons why our financial plans are so useful – a plan you can’t understand is a plan you won’t use.
 A strong communicator with a powerful grasp on the intricacies of the English language, Aspen keeps our plans professional, and also happens to have some of the highest level training available in confidentiality and security.

-BBA, Partner, Marketing Director
+BBA, Partner, Chief Marketing Officer

 Krysten and Julia met in 2009, working at an investment firm in collaborative roles.
 Since then, they’ve dragged each other into every company and opportunity that they’ve encountered.
 Some teams just work well.